Schemas in Education: How Prior Knowledge Shapes New Learning

 Why misconceptions persist: Incorrect schemas are still schemas.
 They actively shape how students interpret new information, often causing them to distort correct information to fit their existing (wrong) understanding.

 Teachers can build student schemas by explicitly connecting new information to what students already know and providing multiple examples that highlight common patterns.
-Effective strategies include using graphic organizers, concept maps, and structured discussions that help students see relationships between ideas.
+Effective strategies include using graphic organisers, concept maps, and structured discussions that help students see relationships between ideas.
 Regular review and application of concepts in different contexts strengthens these mental frameworks over time.

 | Strategy | How It Builds Schemas | Example |